lawrence-laz/dotfiles/book1.md

 I generally agree/think that there's is only one certainty in knowning: I think, therefore I am.
 It does not claim anything about the source of our existence, or the plane of existence (are we in simulation?), it doesn't claim free will, determinism or anything like that.
 It simply states the fact that we recognize being self-aware.
 It might feel insignificant at first, but this is underestimated imo.
 It's an **objective** piece of knowledge that is also fundamental, i.e. is not based on any other assumptions.
 This is huge, because most other things that are objective are only objective when reasoning from a commonly shared fundamentals/principles, which are usually subjective, but recognized to be true or valid by involved parties.
 Still, if you dig deeper into any objective thing it is standing on **belief** based fundamentals.
 You don't need to be theist to recognize the importance of belief.
 The concept of belief is sort of hold hostage by religions and god.
 But outside of these, everything is based on beliefs if you dig deep enough. (todo elaborate, with examples maybe).
 But not the "I know therefore I am".
 It's simply objectively true.
 If you are educated in formal logic, you might think that "there are plenty of objectively true things" and povide an example on something like "this lightbulb is either on or not".
 But it's a trivial statement.
 It can be generally shown to be true for any application.
 It does not provide any knowledge.
 It only portrays a certain property of a logical system.
 THe "I think, therefore I am" is not trivial.
 It also cannot be applied to anything else and maintain it's objective validity.
 You might say "I can see it, there for it is", but that assumes that your senses are not deceiving you, either temporarily due to lack of sleep, or fundamentally, not showing you the truth of the world, the concrete argument is not important, it's the fact that there is more to dig into it, while "I think therefore I am" is fundamental, there is nothing more to dig into.
 There's this grid of: known knowns, known unknowns, uknown knowns and unknown unknowns.
+This is a topic that can be approached in multiple ways.
+One is the epistemology and analysing what we know for the sake of knowledge.
+The other is from character point of view, what do I know?
+How do I know it?
+How does knowing it make me feel and act?
+How do I feel and react to others who claim to know otherwise?
+How do I feel about knowing less than someone else?
+The latter ones are very practical and can be analysed in much the same way as everything else in this book.
+So it shall.

 ## On learning
+gallups strengths
+learning is one of those things that seems like a "good" thing. we get praised when we learn at school. when we read books, etc. but it's not. it's indifferent. how it plays in ones life and character can manifest as both good and bad. learning for the sake of learning can be bad (think binge watching youtube on "knowledge" channels), our brains can consume knowledge like candy and get addicted to it in a similar way. learning can also be good, if you don't know something, and you ought to, then it's the thing you do to avoid ignorance. compare to ignorance

+## On ignorance
+ignorance is a bliss
+"I have no idea what I'm doing"

 ## On taking care of oneself
 Sleep and eating is not for pleasure, if it becomes for pleasure, you have laziness and gluttony.